radix-r/Aileron_Old/README.md

 Like aerofighters in terms of graphical complexity but with the ability to turn and fly around a map instead of being locked into a single directional scroller
 ![](./aerofighters.jpeg "Aerofighters")

-I like the pseudo 3d flight in.
-Maybe with the camera angled down more so that the horizon isnt shown [![DBZ flying](./dbzFlying.png)](https://youtu.be/C_i1suIb5Cw?t=6483 "DBZ flying example")
+I like the pseudo 3d flight in Dragonball Z: Leagacy of Goku 2.
+Maybe with the camera angled down more so that the horizon isnt shown
+[![DBZ flying](./dbzFlying.png)](https://youtu.be/C_i1suIb5Cw?t=6483 "DBZ flying example")